cwendorf/EASI/docs/Functions/plotViolins.md

 ### Description

-Provides a violin plot for each group or level mean.
+Provides a violin plot for each group or variable.

 ### Usage